emilyantosch/shc_pr3_vl/SOL2/slides_10/main.typ

         }
     }
     ```
-    - Was ist denn da passiert?!
+    - What happened there?!
-      - Sie heben 50 € ab, während 50 € als Überweisung gutgeschrieben werden.
+      - You withdraw 50 € while 50 € is credited as a transfer.
-      - Anschließend sind 50 € weniger als zuvor auf dem Konto.
+      - Afterwards there are 50 € less than before in the account.

   ]
 ]
 #slide[
   #text(size: 18pt)[
-    - Ursache:
+    - Cause:
-      - Threads führen gleichzeitig Methoden deposit() und withdraw() aus
+      - Threads simultaneously execute methods deposit() and withdraw()
-      - Beide Methoden greifen auf Variable balance zu.
+      - Both methods access variable balance.

     #figure(image("../assets/img/slides_10/2024_11_11_deposit_withdraw_thread_rev01.png", height: 50%))